Soccer (1982 video game)

-Soccer is a 1982 video game published by Gamma Software.
+Soccer is a sports video game for Atari 8-bit computers published in 1982 by Gamma Software.

 Gameplay

 Soccer is a sports game in which 2-4 players compete in an arcade-style game.

 Reception

 Allen Doum reviewed the game for Computer Gaming World, and stated that "The graphics are of the kind that leave George Plimpton flat.
 For those who like the arcade style sports games, these games fall short of what the computer is capable of.
 However, as two-player sports games, they can be exciting."
+Bill Kunkel wrote a lukewarm review for Electronic Games which leads off with: